CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Columns.md

 ### Column Types
-Two types of column specification are possible in the CACI Forecaster:
+Two types of column specification are possible in Forecaster:
 -	**Input**:  Column is used as an input to the forecast model (provided inputs are permitted in the forecast model)
 -	**Target**:  Column to be forecasted (only one can be selected) To assign a column to a given column type, select the column name or range of columns of interest.
 Multiple columns can be selected using the `shift` key.
 The columns will turn blue is selected.
 At this point press one of the column types: Input or Target.